John Baird joins Eurasia Group as Senior Advisor

 Eurasia Group, Nikko Partner on Emerging Markets Investing

 Eurasia Group and Nikko Asset Management are partnering to bring together Eurasia Group's proprietary geopolitical risk indicators within Nikko's multi-asset investment management process.
 Read the white paper

 This report identifies the key geopolitical areas to keep an eye on for global investors, business leaders, and market participants.
-The major risks to watch this year include America's troubled alliances, diverging markets, the new China, petrostates and strategic data.
+The major risks to watch this year include the politics of Europe, Russia, the weaponization of finance and strategic sectors.
 Read the report

 China: Superpower or Super Bust?